radar/guides/make-your-own-gem.md

     % ruby -Ilib ./bin/hola spanish
     hola mundo

-There's another strange command line flag here: `-Ilib`.
-Usually RubyGems includes the `lib` directory for us, and it will for gem executables.
-However, if we're running it outside of RubyGems, we have to bring it in ourselves.

 Finally, to get Hola's executable included when we push the gem, you'll need to add it in the gemspec.